 Investments-The Company has classified all of its investment portfolio as "available-for-sale securities."
-Investments that are classified as "available-for-sale securities."
-Investments and reported as a separate component of stockholders' equity.
+Investments that are classified as "available-for-sale securities" are reported at market value, with unrealized gains and losses excluded from earnings and reported as a separate component of stockholders' equity.
 Net realized investment gains or losses are recognized based upon the specific identification of investments sold.
 Gross realized gains and (gross realized losses) on those sales were \$9,350 and \$(7,663), respectively, for fiscal 2003 and for the nine months ended September 30, 2004.
 The Company had no investments in 2002.